 Introduction to the IAMC

 The Indigenous Advisory and Monitoring Committee (IAMC) brings together 13 Indigenous and six senior federal representatives to provide advice to regulators, as well as to monitor the Trans Mountain Expansion (TMX) Project and the existing pipeline.
-The 13 Indigenous members represent the various 117 Indigenous communities and regions along the route.
+The 13 Indigenous members represent the 129 Indigenous communities and regions along the route.

 Members have shared goals of both the safety and protection of environmental and Indigenous interests regarding lands and waters.